 The Senkichi Wood Block Plane is our pick as the best block plane for the money.
 It’s a Japanese plane made of wood.
 It’s lightweight and extremely sharp and works as well as many of the other planes on this list.
-It’s 5.5 inches long and a little over 2 inches wide.
+It’s 5.5 inches long and a little over two inches wide.

 While we definitely feel that the Senkichi is one of the best planes on this list, especially for the price, there are two big problems with this model.
 The first is that it’s a little on the small side, so it’s great for doors and other small jobs, but it will struggle with larger surfaces and become uncomfortable to hold.
 The second problem is that it will require some set up to get it operating properly, and a beginner may not understand the process, so this tool is better suited to an experienced planer.

 3. WoodRiver Low Angle Block Plane – Premium Choice

 The WoodRiver Low Angle Block Plane is our premium choice as the best low angle block plane.
 It’s based on a classic design with the bed at a 20-degree angle and the blade set at 25 degrees.
 The knuckle shaped cap I chrome plated and looks attractive while being easy to hold while working.
 The high carbon steel blade is extremely sharp and allows you to make very thin shavings while you plane.
 It’s about 7.8 inches long and 3.4 inches wide, so it’s a perfect size for small and medium-size jobs.